tlswg/tls13-spec/draft-ietf-tls-tls13.md

   values: "Clear", indicating that they shall be in the ServerHello "Encrypted", indicating that they shall be in the EncryptedExtensions block, and "Forbidden" indicating that they are not used in TLS 1.3.
-  This registry SHALL initially be populated with the values in this document.
+  This registry [shall be/has been] initially populated with the values in this document.

 This document also uses two registries originally created in {{RFC4492}}.
 IANA